25 Mar 7. Colour harmonies and Brand You

 Patterns can combine into strategy, using shapes and lines to convey a sense of purpose and the core of you or your business.
 For example, you may be working in an overly complex industry, but the key skill is being able to communicate in simple and compelling manner.

 Using a complex pattern on the left-hand side and a simple following pattern on right-hand side of a logo conveys “complexity made simple” communication.
 Pattern conveys to your target audience the concept of turning complex ideas into something simple.
-It is a simple but very effecvtive sibliminal message.
+It is a simple but very effective subliminal message.

 This concludes a brief introduction of how we can use shapes and patterns as part of a visual strategy.
-Colour harmonies and your purpose brand transmit the soul of you and your business to the audience you most want to work with.
+Colour harmonies and Brand You transmit the soul of you and your business to the audience you most want to work with.

 – Nick Horton, The Fourth Space founder